huggingface/datasets/templates/README_guide.md

 ### Social Impact of Dataset

-Please discuss some of the ways you believe the use of this dataset will impact society.
+Please discuss some ways you believe the use of this dataset will impact society.

 The statement should include both positive outlooks, such as outlining how technologies developed through its use may improve people's lives, and discuss the accompanying risks.
 These risks may range from making important decisions more opaque to people who are affected by the technology, to reinforcing existing harmful biases (whose specifics should be discussed in the next section), among other considerations.